daniel-ifenna/HR-Attrition-Analytics/README.md

 Explored attrition by age, gender, education, ethnicity, department, and role.

-Found highest attrition in Technology & Sales departments.
+Found the highest attrition in the Technology & Sales departments.

 Identified compensation, tenure, and training opportunities as major attrition predictors.